Ross65536/adc-middleware/README.md

 #### Synchronization

 The middleware needs to synchronize with the backend periodically.
+No automatic synchronization is performed so you must invoke synchronization when data in the resource server changes, namely when: a repertoire or rearrangement ir added, deleted or updated (study, repertoire_id and rearrangement_id fields).

+To synchronize you can use the `synchronize.sh` script.

 > TODO add more details